BermudaBay/coding-challenge/README.md

 - a JS-WASM computed Merkle tree root

-in some reproducible manner (bash is fine).
+in a bash script.

-> FYI: We have a robust fork of Circom/snarkjs libs at https://github.com/chiefbiiko/slimejs
+> We have a robust fork of Circom/snarkjs libs at https://github.com/chiefbiiko/slimejs

+> The `.env` file contains elements that were used for the `merkleproof.json` fixture; use these test values when computing the Merkle tree root(s).

 ## Task 2